Support Us Button Widget

 • Pack extra snacks.
 Your body uses more energy to stay warm when it’s cold outside.

 • Treat yourself.
 You just simultaneously braved the cold + the wilderness.
 Plan a post-hike meal at your favorite local restaurant.
-You deserve all the calories.

-Our winter hiking recommendations:
+Our winter hiking recommendations

-• Veterans Park | Start small — this 235-acre city park offers mixed-use hiking trails that will make you forget downtown is only 20 minutes away.
+• Veterans Park | Start closer to home — this 235-acre city park offers mixed-use hiking trails that will make you forget downtown is only 20 minutes away.

 • Sheltowee Trace to Rough Trail | Start at Red River Gorge’s famed suspension bridge + hike straight into the heart of The Red.
 Dramatic cliff lines will quickly reveal themselves as you meander along the banks of Chimney Top Creek.

-• Lily Mountain Nature Preserve | If you are looking for seclusion, look no further.
+• Lily Mountain Nature Preserve | If you are seeking seclusion, look no further.
 This trail offers epic vistas of Bluegrass farmland + the Cumberland Plateau.

-• Bark Camp Creek | Explore caves, rock shelters + cascades as you hike along Bark Camp Creek.
+• Bark Camp Creek | Explore caves, cascades + rock shelters as you hike along Bark Camp Creek.

 More from LEXtoday